shivansh-bhat173/BookMyTrain/README.md

-A ticket booking APP backend with Java, Gradle ,Jcrypt
+A railway ticket booking application using Java(Collections,streams,Lambda,Optional,OOPs,LLD), build with Gradle and Jcrpyt for hashing.